-All teaching staff hold early childhood teaching certification thru The Registry, and are required to complete training in CPR, First Aid, SIDS, Abusive Head trauma, and Child Abuse and Neglect.
+All teaching staff hold early childhood teaching certification thru The Registry, and are required to complete training in CPR, First Aid, SIDS, Shaken Baby Syndrome, and Child Abuse.
 Criminal Record Checks are conducted on all staff, in accordance with WI State Licensing and Meriter Corporate Policy.